The Table panel allows you to adjust the formatting of individual tables within your document. Tables are created using the Table Tool.

 From the Table panel, you can set up the formatting of your table.
 The Frame section refers to the colour and stroke of the whole table, while the Stroke and Fill section refers to only the selected cells.

 The following panel options are available:

-Fill—sets the fill color of the entire table.
+Fill—sets the fill colour of the entire table.

-Stroke Color—sets the stroke color around the entire table.
+Stroke Colour—sets the stroke colour around the entire table.